 We will learn how to handle exceptions with try-catch-finally blocks in an upcoming chapter.
 However, it should be noted that errors like IndexOutOfRangeExceptions are known as "unchecked errors" and should not be handled with a try-catch-finally block.
 Rather, unchecked errors should be prevented by checks in the code.
 For instance, in the code segment below, the value of arrayIndex is checked to ensure it is within the appropriate range before being used subsequently in the array.

 The Array class has a variety of properties and methods here.
 Since each array we create inherits from the Array class, our arrays have multiple properties and methods available.
 For example, on line 89 we use the Array.Sort() method to sort the contents of the mixedArray.
 The original content is randomly arranged but after calling Array.Sort(), mixedArray is sorted.
 And, on line 104 we use the Length property to return the length of the mixedArray which is now sorted.

 Some of the other useful methods of the Array class are: BinarySearch(), Clone(), Copy(), IndexOf(), Reverse(), and ToString().

 The array is a common and very useful data structure in computing.
 We use arrays a number of times in upcoming chapters.
 Students should practice working with arrays to obtain a substantial level of familiarity.

-Recall that the three primary constructs in all of programming are: sequence, decision, iteration.
-In the next chapter, we will begin using iteration in our code.
+Recall that the three primary constructs in all of programming are: sequence, selection, repetition.
+In the next chapter, we will begin using repetition in our code.